random-j-farmer/random-minecraft/_drafts/the-humble-etho-clock.md

 This example shows an Etho clock controlling a variation of an Etho TnTree Farm.
 6 dispensers loaded with TnT are spaced over 21 blocks, with a 24 gt delay between.
-Below every dispenser is a piston that will retract 36 gt later, giving the TnT a fall height of around 27ish blocks.
+Below every dispenser is a piston that will retract 36 gt later, giving the TnT a fall height of 27ish blocks.

 It's a nice and fun farm, but if the signal is too short, the lower pistons will expand before the last TnT has passed by and the farm will blow up.

 The Etho clock is triggered by pressing the button, or by the observing a bubble column onto a 2-tick repeater.
-It has 21 items in it and the signal it provides is just long enough to prevent that from happening - one less item and farm go BOOM.
+It has 21 items in it and that is just short enough to not blow up.
 The second half of the cycle allows all pistons to extend again.
-This is not strictly necessary but does not hurt with this farm because after the explosions the player has to plant and bonemeal 4 spruce trees anyway.
+This is not strictly necessary, but the player has to plant and bonemeal 4 spruce trees anyway.

 Why 21 items?
 The last dispenser fires 120 gt after the first one, and the last TnT has to fall 20+ blocks before the first piston extends again.
 The piston delays